Lo Manthang – The Forbidden Kingdom

 Once you arrive at Kathmandu Tribhuvan International Airport we will pick you up directly from the airport and transfer you to your hotel.
 Amidst all the chaos lies ancient stories of warriors, rivaling dynasties and great spiritual masters.
 This legendary capital city is home to an eclectic mix of people, shops, restaurants, temples, stupas, myths and legends! *Remember usually flights are overnight so you should allow an extra day for the journey to Kathmandu.

+Time to say farewell to Nepal.
 Your transfer back to the airport will be arranged for you in time for your onward flight.
 Bon Voyage and see you soon!